charles-bucher/s3-cloudfront-secure-static-site/README.md

 ---

 ## 📌 Project Purpose & Use Case
-This project demonstrates a **secure, scalable, and highly available hosting solution for static websites** using AWS S3 and CloudFront.
-It is designed for scenarios where static content must be served globally, with **HTTPS enforced** and **strict security controls** in place.
+This project demonstrates **secure, scalable static website hosting** on AWS using **S3 and CloudFront**, with enterprise-level security controls.

 **Use Cases:**
-- Hosting marketing landing pages
+- Hosting portfolio or marketing landing pages
-- Serving static assets for web applications
+- Serving global static content with low latency
-- Learning IaC (Infrastructure as Code) and AWS security best practices
+- Learning IaC, AWS security best practices, and CDN optimization

 ---